Miroslav Pecarski: Marist College

-Pecarski played college basketball at Marist College in Poughkeepsie, New York, arriving there in 1984 under the newly appointed head coach Matt Furjanic.
-Considered by some to be Europe's top seventeen-year-old player—having just played a significant role on the bronze-winning Yugoslav junior national team at the European Junior Championship in Sweden and starring on the gold-winning Yugoslav cadet team at the European Cadet Championship in West Germany the year before—Pecarski got injured in the preseason thus opening up an opportunity at center for another newly acquired European prospect, eighteen-year-old Dutchman Rik Smits.
+Teenage Pecarski left his home to go play college basketball at Marist College in Poughkeepsie, New York, arriving there in summer 1984 under the newly appointed head coach Matt Furjanic.
+Considered by some to be Europe's top seventeen-year-old player—having just played a significant role on the bronze-winning Yugoslav junior national team at the European Junior Championship in Sweden and starring on the gold-winning Yugoslav cadet team at the European Cadet Championship in West Germany the year before—Pecarski was injured in the preseason thus opening up an opportunity at center for another newly acquired European prospect, eighteen-year-old Dutchman Rik Smits.

 The Red Foxes had a successful 1985–86 season, making the 64-team NCAA tournament for the first time in team's history.
 However, they went out at the very first hurdle in the first round of the Southeast regional bracket, losing by 15 points versus the Georgia Tech team featuring future NBA players Mark Price, John Salley, Tom Hammonds, Duane Ferrell, and Craig Neal.
 Pecarski averaged 10.5 points per game and 5.9 rebounds per game over the entire season.

 During summer 1986, Pecarski played on the Svetislav Pešić-coached Yugoslav junior national team at the European Junior Championship in Austria.

 The following season, playing under new head coach Dave Magarity, Pecarski improved his scoring average to 12.4 points per game and led the team in rebounds with 8.4 boards per game, as the Red Foxes repeated the feat of making the NCAA tournament, but were again eliminated in the first round—this time by Pittsburgh.